gesaretto/writing_london/paper/voyage_draft.md

 > The four rivers of Hades converge into a single earthly waterway, constituting a numerical equivalence that would still motivate a consumer's preference for the contemporary adventure over the old epic.
 But this sum reveals a fault, introduced by the concessive phrase "save only": the rational, "subtl[_e_] distin[_ction_]" between the discrete elements of that written world of "Poets" is, in the reality witnessed by Jonson and his "adventurer[s]," turned into an unutterable jumble of "filth, stench, noyse."
 This quality returns in the compound "merd-urinous" (65), used to describe the inextricably mixed constituents of the waste polluting the river, and in the invocation to "_Alcides_" (50) that is disingenuously introduced by the poet after the beginning of his _Voyage_.

 - - -

+> The initial rejection is indeed followed by a fitting replacement for the discarded matter.
+In the following lines the poet asserts the superiority of his composition, both in quality and in quantity.

+> Their wherry had no saile, too; ours had none:
+> And in it, two more horride knaves, then _Charon_.
+> Arses were heard to croake, in stead of frogs;
+> And for one _Cerberus_, the whole coast was dogs.
+> _Furies_ there wanted not: each scold was ten.
+> (11-14)

 1. _The Famous Voyage_ is a revolting poem for many reasons; yet, we think that the corruption of its ecosystem, described in the mixture between output and input, between discarded and preserved, between ingested and expelled, is perhaps the most disgusting idea at the core of the poem.
 This is the moment when the threatening inversion described by Douglas, a cultural taboo in many of the culture which she analyzes, becomes equivalent to an even more destabilizing threat - one that pushes the self back into the pre-symbolic order in which boundaries are not only threatened, but cease to exist - the abjection described by Kristeva in _The Powers of Horror_.
 This transition is the most disturbing feature of _Famous Voyage_, and, as we will see the disappearance of boundaries is at the core of the final transition operated by the poet, from the material to the immaterial - and back.